Evaaaaaaa/Learn2Relax/README.md

 ```
 pip install tensorflow-gpu==1.15
 ```
-- Download and install [Docker application](https://docs.docker.com/get-docker/) to create a containerized application for the inference demo.
-If you are new to Docker, here’s a [quickstart guide](https://docs.docker.com/get-started/).
+- Download and install [Docker application](https://docs.docker.com/get-docker/) to create a containerized application for the inference demo. <br>If you are new to Docker, here’s a [quickstart guide](https://docs.docker.com/get-started/).

 ## Data
 Picture below shows words similarities in the dataset.